Parallel Computing Course Review Notes

 3.7 Memory Model

-Memory Location Cached Access Rights Lifetime
+Memory Type Location Cached Access Rights Lifetime

-Register On-chip No Device Same as thread, kernel function
+Register On-chip No device Same as thread, kernel function

-Shared Memory On-chip No Device Same as block
+Shared Memory On-chip No device Same as block

-Global Memory On-board No Device&Host Program
+Global Memory Off-chip No device&host Program

 The following three cases are local variables, others are register variables